 The letter seems very assuming- mentioning veil of secrecy and a chosen lack of communication and interest.

-The bishop responded a.
+The bishop responded a few days later.
 As many of you know, I am a fan of Bishop Aymond.
 I’ve worked with him on multiple projects and spoke with him many times on both business and personal matters.
 In all of my dealings with him, I have never felt brushed off by him or felt anything but open communication.
 That being said, he is very ethical.
 If he feels that it is not his place to discuss a subject, he respects what is proper and ethical.
 If I became a seminarian and the bishop decided to transfer me from the University of Dallas to another minor seminary anywhere else, it is not his place to tell my friends why he transferred me.
 If a superintendent transfers a teacher to a different campus, it is not the superintendent’s place to discuss the reasons with students.

 As far as open dialogue, there is a split in this country between “American Catholicism” and actual Catholicism.
 Spirituality is not based on the rule of the people.
 Religion, faith, matters of truth are not determined by the popular vote.
 I think many Americans forget that.
 Should the U.S. Bishops allow American Catholics to take a vote to determine whether they are to kneel or stand when taking communion?
 No. It is not a matter of getting what the people want.

 I really don’t understand at times why this seems to be such a hard concept.
 If I had a problem with a priest at a parish I was at, I would submit letters to the bishop requesting action.
 If nothing happened, I would suck it up.
 If a priest I dearly love is transferred, I would probably not be happy; however, I would have to accept- and believe- that the transfer would make the Diocese stronger.